DeepthiSRao/myFlix-client/README.md

 1. Login and Registration are implemented with error handling.
 2. Displays list of movies using redux stores.
 3. Users can click on movies, to explore movie details, director and genre details.
+4. Director/Genre page displays details and movie list directed by/by genre name.
-4. Search by movie title and pagination features are available.
+5. Search by movie title and pagination features are available.
-5. Users can update their personal information.
+6. Users can update their personal information.
-6. Users are allowed to favorite/unfavorite a movie.
+7. Users are allowed to favorite/unfavorite a movie.

 ### Project live demo link : https://myflix-react-app.netlify.app/
 ![Markdown Logo](/src/images/HomePage.png)